laurence-bird/comms-orchestration/README.md

 [Service tests] (https://github.com/ovotech/comms-orchestration/blob/master/src/test/scala/com/ovoenergy/orchestration/ServiceTestIT.scala) execute the service as a 'black box' using docker-compose, as described above.

-If you wish to execute the tests you need to produce a local image `sbt docker:publishLocal` and then you can execute via `sbt dockerComposeTest`
+Service tests can be execute via `sbt dockerComposeTest`

-If you wish to execute the service tests in your IDE then, making sure you have produced a local image, run `sbt dockerComposeUp` and run the tests in your IDE.
+If you wish to execute the service tests in your IDE then run `sbt dockerComposeUp` and run the tests in your IDE.

 ## Deployment